ersilia-os/ersilia/_sources/source/fetched/README.md.txt

 ## Roadmap

 Our journey started in September 2020.
-We will launch an first version of the platform containing a hundred models by January 2021.
+We will launch a first version of the platform containing 10 models by the end of March 2021.
+A version with 100 models will be available by September 2021.

 ### Literature-curated models